Mdika131/Mdika131/README.md

 - 👀 I’m interested in Discord Bot
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate make Discord Bot
-- 📫 How to reach me just be a nice person
+- 📫 How to reach me just be a nice person and always wan't help me

 =====================================
 - if you wan't to contact me: